GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/05-Motivation and Demotivation.md

 ---
 title: "Motivation and Demotivation"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Key question (FIXME)"
-objectives:
-- "First learning objective.
-(FIXME)"
+- "How can a trainer motivate their students?"
+outcomes:
+- "Know how to provide a motivating learning experience."
 keypoints:
+- "Value."
+- "Efficacy."
+- "Environment."
+- "Strategies for motivation."
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Errors to avoid."
 ---

 > ## Challenge 6 - Motivation